perladvent/perldotcom/content/article/_pub_2001_05_08_exegesis2.md

 {
-   "image" : null,
+   "title" : "Exegesis 2",
-   "authors" : [
+   "tags" : [
-      "damian-conway"
+      "perl-6"
    ],
+   "date" : "2001-05-15T00:00:00-08:00",
+   "slug" : "/pub/2001/05/08/exegesis2",
    "categories" : "perl-6",
    "thumbnail" : null,
+   "draft" : null,
+   "image" : null,
    "description" : "Exegesis 2 -> Editor's note: this document is out of date and remains here for historic interest.
 See Synopsis 2 for the current design information. exegesis: n. an interpretation and explanation of a text, esp.
-Holy Writ This is the...", "title" : "Exegesis 2",
+Holy Writ This is the...", "authors" : [
-   "slug" : "/pub/2001/05/08/exegesis2",
-   "tags" : [
-      "perl-6"
-   ],
-   "date" : "2001-05-15T00:00:00-08:00",
-   "draft" : null
+      "damian-conway"
+   ]
 }